ARKModding/docs/docs/contribute/modify/add-page.md

 - If you want to provide documentation for your own code, go into the `mods` folder and create a new folder with the name of your mod.
 Then create a new file in that folder.
 - If you want to provide a guide on modding or mapping, select an appropriate existing folder (such as `cooking-testing`) or create a new one that fits your topic.
-- If you want to improvie this contribution guide, go into the `contrib` folder and create a new file there.
+- If you want to improvie this contribution guide, go into the `contribute` folder and create a new file there.

 :::tip